 Fines and penalties

-Smoking is not allowed in any work vehicle that more than one person uses, like:
+Smoking isn’t allowed in any work vehicle that more than 1 person uses, eg:

-Workers can smoke in a company car that only they use (if the employer agrees).
+A worker can smoke in a company car that only they use if their employer agrees.

 Residential care homes

-Residential care homes and hospices can offer individual smoking rooms - for residents only.
+Residential care homes and hospices can offer individual smoking rooms but only for residents.

-The room must be well ventilated and smoke must not get into other rooms.
+The rooms must be well ventilated and smoke mustn’t get into other rooms.